mdx-workshop/mdx-submissions21/paper.md

 # Background

 The STFT is computed by applying the Discrete Fourier Transform on fixed-size windows of the input signal.
-From both auditory and musical motivations, variable-size windows are preferred, with long windows in low frequency regions to capture detailed harmonic information with a high frequency resolution, and short windows in high frequency regions to capture transients with a high time resolution [@doerflerphd].
+From both auditory and musical motivations, variable-size windows are preferred, with long windows in low-frequency regions to capture detailed harmonic information with a high frequency resolution, and short windows in high-frequency regions to capture transients with a high time resolution [@doerflerphd].
 The sliCQ Transform (sliCQT) [@slicq] is a realtime variant of the Nonstationary Gabor Transform (NSGT) [@balazs].
 These are time-frequency transforms with complex Fourier coefficients and perfect inverses that use varying windows to achieve nonlinear time or frequency resolution.
 An example application of the NSGT/sliCQT is an invertible Constant-Q Transform (CQT) [@jbrown].

 # Method